zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

 - Description:
     - 'from site to a specified dumping area provided by the employer'
     - 'from site to a tip provided by the contractor'
-- Coverage: mult-handling to and from temporary spoil heaps, loading and transportation of spoil
+- Inclusion: mult-handling to and from temporary spoil heaps, loading and transportation of spoil

 #### Excavation